 Currently I am holding a Zukunftskolleg Postdoctoral Fellowship at the University of Konstanz.
 I am working independently on a number of projects and topics, collaborating locally, nationally and internationally with renowned scholars in my field.
 I am also a Co-PI in the project "Covid-19 Policies for Gender Equality (CoPE)" at the University of Konstanz' Cluster of Excellence "The Politics of Inequality".

 Privately, I enjoy vegan cooking, taking long walks or foggy morning runs in the foresty hills behind my house, discovering new music and figuring out seemingly undoable moves at boulder blocks.
-I am also trying to learn Dutch and keep up with the questions about science, us humans and our relation to the planet we happen to live on, music, and robotics, that my 10-year old constantly challenges me with.
+I am also trying to learn Dutch and keep up with the questions about science, our relation to the planet we happen to live on, music, and robotics, that my 10-year old constantly challenges me with.

 If you are interested to find out more about my research, please visit the site with my research projects or get in touch.
 You can find my CV including a list of my publications and grant proposals here